wayanjimmy/plumier-sql-react-starter/README.md

 The root package.json contains predefined scripts for convenient.
 Some command uses typescript code that stays on `scripts` directory and executed using `ts-node`

 ## Start
-This command used start both UI and Server.
+This command used to start both UI and Server.
 Server will be ran in debug mode `--inspect` and debugger will listen to port 9229.
 Refer to [Debugging](#debugging) for more info about debugging the project

 To run the command simply